aappddeevv/scalajs-reaction/README.md

 }.memo
 ```

-Use hooks in your function to add state and other effects.
+Add state and other effects using hooks.

-Use hooks.
-The hooks implementation in scala.js is only about 30 lines of code
+The hooks implementation in scala.js is only about 50 lines of code and is
-and is more maintainable.
+easily maintained.
+Various implicits are provided to make hooks easier to use.

 See the
 [documentation](http://aappddeevv.github.io/scalajs-reaction) for more details.